4Players/odin-unreal-wwise-adapter/Readme.md

 ### Integrating the Adapter in your Unreal Project

-To use the Wwise adapter, replace the `OdinSynthComponent` from your original Odin implementation with the `AkOdinInputComponent`.
+To use the Wwise adapter, replace the `UOdinSynthComponent` from your original Odin implementation with the `UAkOdinInputComponent`.

 1. Set the `Ak Audio Event` on the component to the `Play_voice` event created in Wwise.
 2. Assign the Odin Decoder using the `AssignOdinDecoder` function